September 27, 1992

 If we fail to recognize our sinful condition, we won’t acknowledge our need for a Savior or rejoice in the good news of God’s provision.
-Paul’s list of the sins of the Corinthian church reveals wickedness that remains prevalent today.
-Alistair Begg reminds us that there is no shame that is beyond the reach of God’s grace and the transforming power of Jesus, so, the Gospel must be proclaimed and salvation must be demonstrated by changed lifestyles.
+Paul’s list of the sins within the Corinthian church reveals wickedness that remains prevalent today.
+Alistair Begg reminds us that there is no shame that is beyond the reach of God’s grace and the transforming power of Jesus; therefore, the Gospel must be proclaimed, and salvation must be demonstrated by changed lifestyles.

 I invite you once again to take your Bibles, and we’ll return to the passage in 1 Corinthians that we left this morning.
 For those of you who were not here, we are dealing with verses 9, 10, and 11—or, more accurately, we are being dealt with by verses 9, 10, and 11.

 “Speak, Lord, in the stillness, while we wait on thee; hushed our hearts to listen, in expectancy.”
 Amen.

 We left things this morning by noting that when Paul went into the vastly populated, commercially prosperous, and sex-crazed city of Corinth, his strategy was not to enact legislation, but it was to begin proclamation.
 We find that Paul was utterly convinced of what the writer to the Hebrews said in 7:25: that Jesus lives forever, and because he lives forever, he “is able to save completely those who come to God through him.”